Caliperti1/HAND/README.md

 ## Repo Contents

-**configs.m** - *Only file you need to edit!* configs contains all necessary parameters to run HAND and adjust how data is collected, proccessed, and waht gestures are identified.
+**configs.m** - *Only file you need to edit!* configs contains all necessary parameters to run HAND and adjust how data is collected, proccessed, and what gestures are identified.
 Futre version will allow for greater customization of program.

 **ModelTrainMain.m** - Main loop to collect data and train models.
 Running this script will prompt a user thorugh a full data collection session, save trainign data, train multiple classifiers and select the most accurate one to be deployed later.